ezio416/tm-medals-estimator/README.md

 <!-- ![Game Turbo](https://img.shields.io/badge/Game-Turbo-blue) -->
 # Default Medals

 Based on a given author time, this will tell you the default gold, silver, and bronze times.
-This is also able to grab medals from the current map and tell you if they're been changed from the defaults.
+This can also grab medals from the current map and tell you if they're been changed from the defaults.